St Matthew Friday Street: Demolition

 The section of Friday Street on which the church formerly stood was destroyed during the Second World War.
 The street was built over by the New Change Buildings in the 1950s, the site of St. Matthew's being in the courtyard.
 The site has since been redeveloped.

+A section of Roman tiled pavement found 18 feet below the floor of St. Matthew's is now displayed in the courtyard of nearby St Vedast alias Foster.

 Organ

 A new organ was built in 1762 by George England.